-- d) Terms and conditions of transactions with related parties - (i) Transactions with related parties are made on terms equivalent to those that prevail in arm's length transactions, except in case of borrowings details of which are mentioned in note 12.1 (b). - (ii) Outstanding balances of related parties at the year-end are unsecured and settlement occurs through banking transactions.
-These balances other than loans and interest bearing advances are interest free. - (iii) The loans to key management personnel are on the same terms and conditions as applicable to all other employees.
+- (i) Transactions with related parties are made on terms equivalent to those that prevail in arm's length transactions, except in case of borrowings details of which are mentioned in note 12.1 (b). - (ii) Outstanding balances of related parties at the year-end are unsecured and settlement occurs through banking transactions.
+These balances other than loans and interest bearing advances are interest free. - (iii) The loans to key management personnel (if any) are on the same terms and conditions as applicable to all other employees.